9 Ways to Live Well with Chronic Pain

 - Acknowledge your feelings.
 Emotions have a direct effect on our physical bodies.
 Be aware of how you’re feeling.
 You may be able to lessen your stress.

 - Relax.
-When we are stressed out, pain increases for some people.
+When stressed out, pain increases for some people.
 Relaxation exercises may help you better manage the pain.
 Such exercises may include deep breathing, visualization and other techniques.

 - Get moving.
 You probably feel like exercise is the last thing you can do when you are in pain.
 You may be afraid that it will cause you to hurt even more.
 But stiff, unused muscles feel more pain than muscles that are toned and flexible.
 With your doctor’s help, you can begin an exercise program that fits your needs.
 You may feel better about yourself and have less pain as your strength grows.